flams/CouchDB-emily-tools/README.md

 couchDBDocument.sync("myDatabase", "myDocument").then(...);
 ```

-###Synchronizing with a document with extra parameters, like a previous revision:
+###Synchronizing with a document with extra parameters, like a previous revision

+You just have to add an extra JSON object that will be serialized to look like:

+?rev=49-2eafd494d37475e4a2ca7255f6e582f2

 ```js
 couchDBDocument.sync("myDatabase", "myDocument", {